 Please choose your price category in the drop down menu.
 Your payments will enable us to film and edit future episodes.
 Thank you for giving what you can- we hope that the videos provide you with strength and hope.

 Purchase with paypal button below

-The Muse of Montmartre: Suzanne Valadon Erik Satie's only love, Manual Utrillo's mother and only art teacher, Suzanne was an incredibly plucky, determined heroine whose face and body inspired some of the best loved works of Renoir, Degas, Toulouse Lautrec, Pierre Puvis de Chavannes and more before she became the first woman painter exhibited at the Beaux Arts .
-You have seen her face a thousand times-- and you, too, will fall in love with her after you learn about her astonishing life and indominatable spirit.
+The Muse of Montmartre: Suzanne Valadon Erik Satie's only love, Maurice Utrillo's mother and only art teacher, Suzanne was an incredibly plucky, determined heroine whose face and body inspired some of the best loved works of Renoir, Degas, Toulouse Lautrec, Pierre Puvis de Chavannes and more before she became the first woman painter exhibited at the Beaux Arts .
+You have seen her face a thousand times-- and you, too, will fall in love with her after you learn about her astonishing life and indomitable spirit.

-The Lavender Princess: Winnaretta Singer The heiress of the American sewing machine company was a formidable painter and musician in her own right, and with her beloved homosexual husband, became the greatest patron of Faure, Ravel, Satie, Stravinsky, Da Falla. and more Her unconventional (but happy) marriage and commitment to beauty and generosity profoundly shaped the culture of Paris.
+The Lavender Princess: Winnaretta Singer The heiress of the American sewing machine company was a formidable painter and musician in her own right, and with her beloved homosexual husband, became the greatest patron of Faure, Ravel, Satie, Stravinsky, Da Falla. and more.
+Her unconventional (but amazingly happy) marriage and commitment to beauty and generosity profoundly shaped the culture of Paris.
 We will celebrate some of the dozens of works dedicated to her, including Ravel's gorgeous Pavane.